gatsbyjs/gatsby/docs/tutorial/part-three/index.md

 ![with-navigation](with-navigation.png)

 And there we have it!
-A three page site with a simple global navigation.
+A three page site with a basic global navigation.

-With your new "layout component" powers, you can easily add headers, footers, global navigation, sidebars, etc. to your Gatsby sites.
+With your new "layout component" powers, you can add headers, footers, global navigation, sidebars, etc. to your Gatsby sites.

 Continue on to